Oder–Neisse line: World War II aftermath

 At Potsdam specific areas which were part of Germany were provisionally assigned to the Soviet Union and to Poland, subject to the final decisions of the Peace Conference. [...]
 With regard to Silesia and other eastern German areas, the assignment of this territory to Poland by Russia for administrative purposes had taken place before the Potsdam meeting.
 The heads of government agreed that, pending the final determination of Poland's western frontier, Silesia and other eastern German areas should be under the administration of the Polish state and for such purposes should not be considered as a part of the Soviet zone of occupation in Germany.
 However, as the Protocol of the Potsdam Conference makes clear, the heads of government did not agree to support at the peace settlement the cession of this particular area.
 The Soviets and the Poles suffered greatly at the hands of Hitler's invading armies.
 As a result of the agreement at Yalta, Poland ceded to the Soviet Union territory east of the Curzon Line.
 Because of this, Poland asked for revision of her northern and western frontiers.
 The United States will support revision of these frontiers in Poland's favor.
 However, the extent of the area to be ceded to Poland must be determined when the final settlement is agreed upon.

 The speech was met with shock in Poland and Deputy Prime Minister Mikołajczyk immediately issued a response declaring that retention of Polish territories based on the Oder–Neisse line was matter of life and death.

-Byrnes, who accepted Western Neisse as provisional Polish border, in fact did not state that such a change would take place (as was read by Germans who hoped for support to regain the lost territories).
-The purpose of the speech and associated US diplomatic activities was as propaganda aimed at Germany by Western Powers, who could blame the Polish-German border and German expulsions on Moscow alone.
+Byrnes, who accepted the Lusatian Neisse as provisional Polish border, in fact did not state that such a change would take place (as was read by Germans who hoped for support to regain the lost territories).
+The purpose of the speech and associated US diplomatic activities was as propaganda aimed at Germany by Western Powers, who could blame the Polish–German border and German expulsions on Moscow alone.

 In the late 1950s, by the time of Dwight D. Eisenhower's Presidency, the United States had largely accepted the Oder–Neisse line as final and did not support German demands regarding the border, while officially declaring a need for a final settlement in a peace treaty.
 In the mid-1960s the U.S. government accepted the Oder–Neisse line as binding and agreed that there would be no changes to it in the future.
 German revisionism regarding the border began to cost West Germany sympathies among its western allies.
 In 1959, France officially issued a statement supporting the Oder–Neisse line, which created controversy in West Germany.

 The Oder–Neisse line was, however, never formally recognized by the United States until the revolutionary changes of 1989 and 1990.